stephentwig/stephentwig/README.md

 ### Hi there 👋
+- How many times do you drink coffee? 😄

+- I am a full stack developer using LAMP (Linux, Apache, MySQL, PHP) stack + React.js.
+- Also a core-banking software (Temenos Transact/T24) technical consultant.

 <!--
 **stephentwig/stephentwig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.